chapel-lang/chapel/doc/rst/usingchapel/multilocale.rst

 actions, and the second is used to audit environment variable settings.

-When running ``CHPL_COMM=gasnet`` programs, we've had best results with console I/O using:
+When running ``CHPL_COMM=gasnet`` programs using the ``udp`` conduit, we've had best results with console I/O using:

   .. code-block:: bash

     export GASNET_ROUTE_OUTPUT=0

-but your mileage may vary.

 .. _set-comm-debugging:

-Advanced users may want to set ``CHPL_COMM_DEBUG`` in order to enable GASNet's internal sanity checking.
-(It is off by default.)
-Note that you'll need to re-make GASNet and runtime when changing this setting.
+Advanced users may also want to set ``CHPL_COMM_DEBUG`` in order to enable GASNet's internal sanity checking (it is off by default).
+Note that you'll need to re-build GASNet and runtime when changing this setting (i.e., re-run the ``make`` command you used for your initial Chapel install).